 15 Beech Street, Burlington, VT 05404

 The Burlington/ Puerto Cabezas Sister City Program continues to promote interaction between the residents of Vermont and the residents of Puerto Cabezas, a municipality on the Caribbean Coast of Nicaragua.
 2009 will mark the twenty-fifth anniversary of the program.
 While our strategies have changed over the years, our focus continues to be the creation of partnerships between like-minded groups and individuals in Vermont and Nicaragua.
+The year 2009 saw the continuation of projects and the start of some new ones.
 Annual funding from the City of Burlington provides both financial and moral support in maintaining and growing the relationship.

-Our most far-reaching conduit for connecting with new people has been our web site, www.uvm.edu/sistercity .
-Each month we are contacted with requests for information about Nicaragua’s Caribbean Coast, as well as requests for information about the various DVDs available through our web site.
+The March edition of Mannie Lionni’s magazine 05401 was devoted to Burlington’s sister cities and included an article by Dan Higgins describing the history of the Burlington/ Puerto Cabezas relationship.
+The most far-reaching conduit for connecting with people has been our web site, www.uvm.edu/sistercity that gets many inquiries for information about Nicaragua’s Caribbean Coast as well as requests about the various DVDs available through our web site.

 In summary, the Burlington/ Bilwi-Puerto Cabezas Sister City Program acts as an umbrella organization ready to support a wide range of people-to-people contacts.
 We invite collaboration with existing organizations and seek to expand our board to include diverse interests in the community.
 Vermonters are welcome to attend our irregularly scheduled but food-provided meetings, which take place at board member Jane Kramer’s house, 15 Beech Street.
 We can be contacted through our web site and people can be included in our mailings by sending us their email address.